Ryusei-0407/axum-rest/README.md

-# [Demo] Simple REST API Server powerd by Axum & sqlx & CockroachDB
+# REST API Server powerd by Axum & sqlx & CockroachDB

 ## Use Crate's